cs1302uga/cs1302-ce25/README.md

    In the `main` method, use your `printShrunkString` method to print the result of calling `shrinkString` on each element of the array.

+1. In the `main` method, test your implementation of `shrinkString` by running it with all of the examples given in the table above.
+To make sure it's working properly, we recommend adding other cases as well.
+At the very least, your program needs to output the results of the calls in the above table.

 1. **Use Maven to compile and run the code.** Please use the `exec:java` phase to run.
    You will need to specify the command-line arguments as a space-separated string with the `-Dexec.args` option (e.g., `-Dexec.args="src"`) in addition